-A nomination for course director is initiated by the chair of the sponsoring department via submission of a letter of nomination to the assistant dean for curriculum (see Procedure E-SOM-OAA-GEN-PR-00005).
+A nomination for course director is initiated by the chair of the sponsoring department via submission of a letter of nomination to the Vice Dean for Medical Education.

 The letter should include:

-- A brief review of the nominee's credentials and qualifications to be course director. - A statement of resources committed to support the nominee, which should include designated educational FTE/salary support for course management, administrative assistance, and office space. - A letter from the nominee, which should include: - Acknowledgement of the commitment involved and acceptance of the responsibilities expected of a course director. - The nominee's curriculum vitae or teaching portfolio. - The completed nomination will be reviewed by the Curriculum Steering Committee which may elect to interview the candidate.
+- A brief review of the nominee's credentials and qualifications - A statement of resources committed to support the nominee, which should include designated educational FTE/salary support for course management, administrative assistance, and office space. - A letter from the nominee, which should include: - Acknowledgement of the commitment involved, and acceptance of the responsibilities expected of a course director. - The nominee's curriculum vitae or teaching portfolio. - The completed nomination will be reviewed by the Curriculum Steering Committee which may elect to interview the candidate.
 If approved, the nomination will be forwarded to the Curriculum Committee for consideration. - Once approved by the Curriculum Committee, the Office of Medical Education will contact the newly selected course director to schedule an orientation session.